 BMW E92 M3 Clunking Sounds

 The BMW E92 clunking sound is a commonly reported problem.
-The main cause is the prop shaft, which will need heavily greasing.
+The main cause is the prop shaft, which will need heavy greasing.
 However, the clunking sound can also be caused by the suspension or braking system.

 As the problem has been reported quite readily with the BMW E92 M3, it’s worth documenting this model on its own.
 We have gone into detail below about prop shaft diagnosis and solutions.
-While in this section we will add other specifics solutions found by BMW E92 M3 owners.
+While in this section we will add other specific solutions found by BMW E92 M3 owners.

 BMW E92 M3 Drivetrain Noises

 Noise coming from the BMW E92 M3 drivetrain can be inherent as with any sports car.
 A large load change may produce an audible sound, especially when ‘Sport Mode’ is selected.